 The treatment falls into three separate categories of mild, medium and deep levels of intensity.

 Mild chemical peels employ alphahydroxy acids (AHAs) – acids from fruits and plants – to lighten and smooth the skin with little downtime or discomfort.
-AHAs work to trigger the growth of new collagen, eliminate dead skin cells, and minimize oiliness.
+AHAs work to trigger the growth of new collagen, remove dead skin cells, and minimize oiliness.
 Mild chemical peels are often ideal for treating acne scars and craters, and for improving mottled skin pigmentation.
 The treatments can be repeated often, and are usually brief enough to be performed during your lunch break.
 Most mild chemical peels are performed by our aestheticians and skin care specialists in a quiet, comfortable, and relaxing setting.

 The main ingredient in medium strength chemical peels is trichloroacetic acid (TCA), a potent agent that helps treat blemishes, wrinkles and sun damage.
 TCA peels are often recommended for clients with darker skin.
 Patients may undergo multiple sessions that are scheduled at 2-3 month intervals.
 As expected, the recovery time for a medium strength peel is somewhere between that of the AHA peels and phenol peels.

 The most intense chemical peels use phenol, a concentrated compound naturally found in plants.
 Deep peels are appropriate for fairer-skinned clients with major to severe skin problems, including sun blotches, pre-cancerous growths and entrenched creases, lines and folds.
 Phenol peels are only used on the face and are not suitable for other parts of the body.
 The procedure itself takes a bit longer than the others, usually around 1 hour, and recovery time is slower as well, progressing over the course of months rather than weeks or days.

 Choosing the best cosmetic skincare professionals Charlotte, NC has to offer